Hot Tub Wiring

 Portable Units Should be UL Listed – To ensure that your hot tub or spa has been tested to be safe and reliable, it should be labeled with the sticker from a recognized testing label, like Underwriters Laboratories (UL).
 Wiring a spa can be complex, however portable units themselves should be judged safe to ensure that all hazards are minimized.

-Call Martella Electric For Hot Tub Wiring
+Call Martella for Hot Tub Wiring

 Hot tubs and spas are an excellent amenity that when installed and wired correctly can be enjoyed for years to come.
 Contact Martella Electric for help in planning your hot tub installation today.